jrfeng/snow/readme.md

 }
 ```

-2. Add a dependency in the `build.gradle` file of your app module --- [last version](https://github.com/jrfeng/snow/releases)
+2. Add a dependency in the `build.gradle` file of your app module --- [latest version](https://github.com/jrfeng/snow/releases)

 ```gradle
 dependencies {